odin-lang/odin-lang.org/content/docs/overview.md

 }
 ```

 Modifying existing map slots needs to be done in two steps.
-Hovewer assigning to a struct field is prohibited.
+However assigning to a struct field is prohibited.

 ```odin
 Test :: struct {